Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Overview of Conformal Prediction

 In split (or inductive) conformal prediction \cite{vovkinductiveCP}, the scores are computed by applying a fixed function $s_i = s(X_i, Y_i)$ to each IID datum $(X_i, Y_i)$.
 This approach is used in much of the recent robotics literature which requires held-out calibration data to compute $s_1, ..., s_N$.
 While Equation \ref{eq: eps_marginal} holds in expectation (over repeated draws of the calibration set), for one calibration set the coverage is known (assuming continuous IID scores) to follow a Beta distribution \cite{hulsman2022distributionfreefinitesampleguaranteessplit}.

-In contrast, full (or transductive) conformal prediction \cite{vovktransductiveCP}, used in this work, achieves exchangeability by swapping data ordering.
-The score function can now depend on several inputs simultaneously as long as it is symmetric.
-Given IID points $x_1, ..., x_N$ and a candidate point $x$, the score function $s(D; x)$ measures the dissimilarity (as user-defined) between $x$ and the dataset $D$ of the remaining $N$ points (lower scores being more similar). \footnote{Split conformal prediction is a special case where the score depends only on the excluded point $x = (X, Y)$ so $s(D; x) = s(X, Y)$.} The scores are obtained by swapping $x$ with the different $x_i$ i.e., looking at each of the leave-one-out scores:
+In contrast, full (or transductive) conformal prediction \cite{vovktransductiveCP, lei2018distribution}, used in this work, achieves exchangeability by swapping data ordering.
+Given IID points $x_1, ..., x_N$ and a candidate point $x$, the score function $s(D; x)$ measures the dissimilarity (as user-defined) between $x$ and the dataset $D$ of the remaining $N$ points (lower scores being more similar). \footnote{Split conformal prediction is a special case where the score depends only on the excluded point $x = (X, Y)$ so $s(D; x) = s(X, Y)$.} The scores are obtained by swapping $x$ with the different $x_i$ i.e., looking at each of the leave-one-out scores \footnote{Instead of replacing $x_i$ with $x$, the score may also keep both, using an augmented dataset of all $N+1$ points \cite{lei2018distribution}.}: